-Name

-Chemical Oxytocin (L-cysteinyl-L-tyrosyl-L-isoleucyl-L-glutamyl-Lasparaginyl-L-cysteinyl-L-prolyl-L-leucylglycinamide cyclic (1→6)disulfide)

-Oxytocin is a synthetic cyclic nonapeptide having the structure of the hormone produced by the posterior lobe of the pituitary gland that stimulates contraction of the uterus and milk ejection in receptive mammals.
+Name of the Medicinal Product Oxytocin injection Chemical Name Oxytocin (L-cysteinyl-L-tyrosyl-L-isoleucyl-L-glutamyl-L- asparaginyl-L-cysteinyl-L-prolyl-L-leucylglycinamide cyclic $(1 \rightarrow 6)$ - disulfide) Oxytocin is a synthetic cyclic nonapeptide having the structure of the hormone produced by the posterior lobe of the pituitary gland that stimulates contraction of the uterus and milk ejection in receptive mammals.
 Being wholly synthetic, it does not contain vasopressin and has a constant and reliable effect.

-Structure

-Chemical $C{43}H{66}N{12}O{12}S_2$
+Chemical Structure $C{43}H{66}N{12}O{12}S_2$ H-Cys-Tyr-Ile-Gin-Asn-Cys-Pro-Leu-Giy-NH 2

-$$\mathsf{H-Cys-Tyr-Ile-Gln-Asn-Cys-Pro-Leu-Gly-NH_2}$$

-Pharmaceutical Sterile solution for injection Form A clear, colorless solution

-Oxytocin injection is a sterile solution of oxytocin or a sterile dilution of oxytocin concentrated solution in water for injection.
+Pharmaceutical Form Sterile solution for injection A clear, colorless solution Qualitative and Quantitative Composition Oxytocin injection is a sterile solution of oxytocin or a sterile dilution of oxytocin concentrated solution in water for injection.
 It contains 10 IU of oxytocin per mL.

-- Acetic acid

-- Chlorobutanol

-- Ethanol

-- Sodium acetate trihydrate

-- Water for injection

-The WHO Essential Medicines List states "oxytocin injection 10 IU in I-mL," which does not preclude procurement of any particular presentation of injectable oxytocin.
+List of typical excipients : - Acetic acid - Chlorobutanol - Ethanol - Sodium acetate trihydrate - Water for injection Packaging and Presentation The WHO Essential Medicines List states "oxytocin injection 10 IU in I-mL," which does not preclude procurement of any particular presentation of injectable oxytocin.
 Oxytocin injection is generally packed in glass ampoules.
 However, some manufacturers provide the product in glass or plastic vial.